Rebellion and Renovation – St Peter’s Church, East Cliff

 Some of the walls have been repainted.
 These are the original walls of the ‘cheap fisherman’s chapel’ built to get the fishing families out of St Mary and St Eanswythe’s in 1862.
 By the time the chapel and missionary project had proved its success, there was money to extend the walls.
 The more expensive polychrome brick work was laid, and is now all exposed for all to see.

 This extension though, and the success of the church was to bring it into contention a few years’ later.
 St Peter’s is in fact incredibly significant in British Church history.
 Its first incumbent, the Reverend Charles Joseph Ridsdale was curate at St Mary and St Eanswythe’s and became the parish priest in 1868 of St Peter’s.
 He was well known for his catholic leanings and association with the traditionalism of the Oxford Movement.
 Because of this, he was prosecuted in a case known as the Folkestone Ritual Case.

 Prosecute the Vicar!

 12 charges were brought against him.
-He didn’t have the support of the then Archbishop of Canterbury, nor of some of his parishioners, and even Queen Victoria was wanting to stamp-out the leanings the protestant church was giving towards the catholic tradition – as seen in St Peter’s at the time.
+He didn’t have the support of the then Archbishop of Canterbury, nor of some of his parishioners.
+Even Queen Victoria was wanting to stamp-out the leanings the protestant church was giving towards the catholic tradition – as seen in St Peter’s at the time.
 Father Ridsdale was accused of basically being ‘too Catholic’!

 The Public Worship Act was brought in to specifically prosecute Fr Ridsdale, and to try and shut down St Peter’s in Folkestone.
-Thanks to the extensive restoration this building has undergone, of which there is more to do, children from the adjacent St Peter’s Church of England Primary school, locals and visitors alike can enjoy this magnificent Victorian example of polychrome brickwork.
+Thanks to the extensive restoration this building has undergone locals and visitors can enjoy this magnificent Victorian example of polychrome brickwork.